epfahl/graphene_demo/README.md

 Graphene Demo
 ===========================

-This is a small demonstration of Graphene that uses
+This is a small *work-in-progress* demonstration of Graphene that uses
 * SQLAlchemy to model and interact with the database
 * SQLite as the database
 * Flask to provide the web server